Warranty & Service··19 min read

 4. What Percentage Registered at Point of Sale Versus Weeks Later — and What Are the Fraud Implications?

-Late registrations are not automatically fraudulent.
-Consumers procrastinate.
-Products are bought as gifts and registered after the holiday season.
-But late registrations that arrive with claims filed shortly after registration — particularly for high-value products — are a disproportionate source of warranty fraud exposure.
-One consumer electronics brand discovered that registrations filed more than 45 days post-purchase represented 11% of registrations but 31% of approved high-value claims.
+Late registrations are not automatically fraudulent — consumers procrastinate, and gift purchases often register after a holiday season.
+But late registrations followed quickly by claims, particularly on high-value products, represent a disproportionate share of fraud exposure.
+One consumer electronics brand found that registrations filed more than 45 days post-purchase represented 11% of registrations but 31% of approved high-value claims.
+The signal was sitting in the data; nothing was structured to surface it.

 5. How Does Claim Rate Correlate With Repurchase Rate?

-The standard assumption is that warranty claims are a cost center: a customer filed a problem, you resolved it, net cost is claim processing expense plus replacement parts.
-The customer relationship impact is treated as binary — resolved satisfactorily or not.
+This question connects warranty operations directly to brand value, and it is almost universally ignored.
+The standard assumption treats warranty claims as a cost centre: a problem was filed, it was resolved, the cost is processing expense plus parts.
+Customer relationship impact is treated as binary — satisfied or not.

 6. What Support Touchpoints Precede Claims — and Could They Be Deflected?

-Mapping the support touchpoints that precede claims — by product line, by claim category, by contact channel — surfaces the specific deflection opportunities.
-"This product line generates 400 claims per quarter; 140 of them follow a support contact about the same connectivity issue; the support article for that issue has a 12% resolution rate."
-That's an actionable insight.
-It points to a documentation fix, a firmware update prompt, or a proactive outreach campaign that prevents claims before they're filed.
+Mapping support touchpoints that precede claims — by product line, claim category, and contact channel — surfaces specific deflection opportunities.
+Example insight: "This product line generates 400 claims per quarter; 140 follow a support contact about the same connectivity issue; that support article has a 12% resolution rate."
+That data point points to a documentation fix, a firmware update prompt, or a proactive outreach campaign that prevents claims before they are filed.
+Preventing those 140 claims costs less than processing them.

 From Workflow Tool to Intelligence Layer